One tree, two backgrounds. To cut this tree out of its background manually would drive you nutty and take many boring hours.

 If you want, you can practise on the same file I used.
 I’ve made it available to download here.

 No, really.
 They are.
-Most people avoid channels.
-They see them as being kind of nerdy.
-And those same people spend all day hunched in front of a computer deep-etching something like the tree photo above, when I did it in less than 2 minutes.
-Who’s nerdy now?
+Most people avoid Photoshop’s extremely helpful channels.
+They see them as being a bit mysterious and kind of nerdy.
+And those same people spend all day at their computer deep-etching something like the tree photo above, whereas I get it done in 2 minutes and then get back outside chasing shots of waterskiing ducks.
+Who’s looking nerdy now?

 So with your image opened in Photoshop, go to the Channels palette.